thaeny-dev/django-logtailer/README.md

 ## Extensions
-Add an auto-registering for LogFiles in the setting `LOGTAILER_REGISTER_LOGFILES`.
+Add an auto-registering for logfiles in the setting `LOGTAILER_REGISTER_LOGFILES`.
 Just add the following to your `settings.py`:
 ```
 LOGTAILER_REGISTER_LOGFILES = {